giulong/spectrum/README.md

 >     - reason: after
 >       tags: [ test ]
 > ```
-> * simply create the file `src/test/resources/templates/mail.html`.
-This will override the internal default, so there's no need to explicitly provide the path.
+> 2. simply create the file `src/test/resources/templates/mail.html`.
+This will override the internal default, so there's no need to explicitly provide the `template` parameter.

 > 💡 Tip<br/>
 > You may add how many consumers you want, so if you want to use different templates just add different consumers and provide a template for each.